Tarun-n02/Memory-Leak-Detector/README.md

 ---

-## License

-This project is open source and available for educational purposes.
+This is open source project and available for educational purposes.

 ---